blueprint99/Fintech_Bcamp_Project1/README.md

   # Project Outline
 # Introduction :
-### As mention in the title, this project has two seperate but interliked analysis of protfolio constructions.
+### As mention in the title, this project has two seperate but interlinked analysis of protfolio constructions.
 ## A. Monte Carlo Simulation:
 ### Monte Carlo simulation involves using random number generators to simulate random effects.
 Simulating a historical prices for many times allows us to measure the variation just as we would if we took many samples of a real event.
 In this project we are using 30 years historical data to anlaysis risk-return pattern of an user desired portfolio.